Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Results

 Where experimental data at 1064~nm are available (Exp.\ column), the reported values exhibit a noticeable spread, particularly for the borates.
 Within this range, scheme-L generally provides a lower estimate and often lies near the lower bound of the experimental values, as in the case of $d_{11}$ for KBBF.
 By contrast, scheme-N shifts the calculated values upward and, for some components in BBO and LBO, yields better agreement with the larger experimental values.
-This trend is shown more clearly in Fig.~\ref{fig:shg_vs_exp}, which compares the calculated and experimental SHG coefficients at 1064~nm for the largest tensor component of each crystal using the experimental datasets of Refs.~\cite{Dmitriev1999,Chen2012-ch3}.
-The mean absolute error (MAE) and root-mean-square error (RMSE) reported in the figure provide quantitative measures of the deviation from experiment.
-For the dataset of Ref.~\onlinecite{Dmitriev1999}, scheme-N yields smaller MAE and RMSE values, whereas for the dataset of Ref.~\onlinecite{Chen2012-ch3}, scheme-L yields slightly smaller errors.
+This trend is shown more clearly in Fig.~\ref{fig:shg_vs_exp}, which compares the calculated and experimental SHG coefficients at 1064~nm for the largest tensor component of each crystal using the experimental datasets of Refs.~\citenum{Dmitriev1999,Chen2012-ch3}.
+The MAE and RMSE values reported in the figure quantify the deviations from experiment.
+For the dataset of Ref.~\citenum{Dmitriev1999}, scheme-N yields smaller MAE and RMSE values, whereas for the dataset of Ref.~\citenum{Chen2012-ch3}, scheme-L yields slightly smaller errors.
 Overall, Table~\ref{tbl:static_shg} and Fig.~\ref{fig:shg_vs_exp} show that the choice of scissors-correction scheme produces a systematic change of about 15\%--25\% in the SHG magnitude while preserving the relative ordering of tensor components within each compound.
 At the same time, the question of which scheme is closer to experiment remains affected by the non-negligible spread in the available measurements.